Financial Aid

 Late Enrollment

-Clark College may allow enrollment in classes after the census date on case-by-case basis.
-Students may request authorization by completing a Late Registration Petition to the Enrollment Services Office.
-Petitions approved may result in a funding adjustment.
+Clark College may allow enrollment in classes after the census date on case-by-case basis with instructor permission.
+Late enrollments may result in a funding adjustment.

 The complete Financial Aid Census Date and Repayment Policy is available online.
 Students are encouraged to visit the Financial Aid Office to ask about the impact of dropping classes before making changes to their schedule.